 Exercises and therapy restore muscle strength and help regain facial coordination faster.
 The exercises must be done about three to four times a day, with about twenty to thirty repetitions for each exercise.
 The exercises are:

-All the exercises for this condition can be practiced at home safely and without supervision.
+All exercises for this condition can be practiced safely and without supervision at home.
 However, overexertion of the muscles needs to be avoided.
 In case of muscle pulling during exercises, it is essential to allow them to relax.

 Mild symptoms of the condition disappear without treatment, although the recovery time may differ.
 The complications are:

-The related conditions are all associated with viral diseases, so treating the symptoms of the viral infections can help.
-Most people recover from the symptoms unless the cause is more serious such as nerve damage due to cerebral stroke.
+The related conditions are all associated with viral diseases, so treating the symptoms of viral infections can help.
+Most people recover from the symptoms unless the cause is more serious, such as nerve damage due to cerebral stroke.